Heart and Blood Conditions

 - They have palpitations.

 You and your child may or may not notice any of these problems with their heartbeat.
-Sometimes families have no idea their child has WPW syndrome until it’s noticed during a routine exam or when the child has electrocardiogram (ECG) for some other reason.
+Sometimes, families have no idea their child has WPW syndrome until it's noticed during a regular check-up or when the child has electrocardiogram (ECG) for some other reason.

-Because the heartbeat affects blood flow, some arrhythmias can cause these symptoms:
+Because the heartbeat affects blood flow, arrhythmias can sometimes cause these symptoms:

 - Feeling faint, weak, lightheaded or dizzy

 To diagnose WPW syndrome, your doctor will examine your child, check their heartbeat and use a stethoscope to listen to their heart.
 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

 Some children with this condition have periods of arrhythmia, or a racing heart rate, only once in a while.
 This sometimes makes the condition hard to diagnose.

 To learn about the electrical activity in your child’s heart, the doctor will use an electrocardiogram (ECG).

 If an abnormal heartbeat does not happen during this test, your child may need to wear a portable ECG device for a while.
 A device called a Holter monitor can record their heart’s activity for 24 hours.
 Another device called an event record can be turned on by your child when they feel a problem with their heart rhythm.

 To get more information about how your child’s heart looks and works, the doctor may do other tests, such as exercise testing and electrophysiology studies, to help identify the location of the extra electrical pathway in your child’s heart.